 Requirements for Completion of the Art Major

 All art majors are required to take 10 courses (nine credits of art courses and one credit of art history) to fulfill major requirements.
 Five art credits in a chosen medium will form an art concentration.
-Of these five courses, one will be the Independent Thesis Project.
-The areas of concentration are painting, 3D design, ceramics, photography, and sculpture.
+Of these five courses, one will be the Senior Capstone.
+The areas of concentration are painting, 3D design, photography, and sculpture.
 In addition, art majors will be required to take the two-credit course ARTT 101: Contemporary Art Practice Seminar.
 Additionally, students must complete two elective studio courses outside their area of concentration.
 The one required art history credit should relate to the chosen area of concentration in the art major.
 Students are encouraged to take more art history courses in their time at Swarthmore.
 These courses would count outside the art major.